 A tool used to impress a fine line or crease onto a piece of paper or cardstock to make folding the paper much easier and provides a neater fold.
 Although called bone folders, they can also be made out of plastic.
 (TOP)

-Typically a decorative strip to enhance the top, bottom or side of the scrapbook page.
+Typically a decorative strip that enhances the top, bottom or side of the scrapbook page.

-These are similar to the office supply knows as split pins or paper fasteners.
-They work the same but are found in many different sizes, shapes, and colors and are very commonly used as a scrapbook item embellishment.
+These are similar to the office supply known as split pins or paper fasteners.
+They work the same but are found in many different sizes, shapes, and colors and are very commonly used as scrapbook item embellishments.
 A paper piercer is used to make a small hole and then the brad is pushed through and spread open in the back.
 (TOP)

 BUFFERED / BUFFERING

 Products that are buffered have had an alkaline substance added during manufacturing to make it acid-free.
 (Buffered paper prevents acid from moving from a photograph to paper).

 Not regular children’s chalk, this is specially designed to be safe for Scrapbooking and used in similar paper arts.
 You can get it in several forms: Chalk palette, Ink Pads, Chalk Fluid Edger, Metallic Cream Chalk Set

 Arranging in order of date and time.
 Sorting photos and accompanying memorabilia based on when they occurred and then placing them in an album in that order.